Kotlin/kotlinx.serialization/docs/topics/serialization-customization-options.md

 <!--- TEST -->

 > This behavior is intended to improve performance.
-> Avoid relying on any side effects in the initializer, as they will be bypassed if the initializer is not called.
+> Avoid relying on initializer side effects, because they are bypassed if the initializer isn't called.
 >
-{type="note"}
+{style="note"}

 ### Serialization of class references